vamsikun/cric-stats/README.md

   - **TODO** : can we make use of nextjs loading ui for this??
 - [x] add some space around the table for small sizes
   - added padding to the summary table container
+- [ ] when filter is changed get the scroll position to the initial position
+- [ ] modify colors for dark mode
+  - [x] modify the background color
+  - [x] modify the table color
+  - [ ] have to update the filter color so that it doesn't overlap with the table